-It is important to note that spironolactone is not approved by the FDA to treat hormonal acne, alopecia, or hirsutism.
+It is important to note that the FDA has not approved spironolactone as a treatment for hormonal acne, alopecia, or hirsutism.

 Does Spironolactone Help Acne?

 Spironolactone has been used as a treatment for acne, specifically acne vulgaris — the kind associated with hormonal imbalance.
 The typical dose, which is an off-label use, for women struggling with acne is 50 to 200 mg daily.
-However, it is recommended to begin with a lower dose as this may be effective at resolving acne and result in lower side effect risk.
+However, it is recommended to begin with a lower dose as this may be effective for resolving acne with a reduced risk of side effects.

 There’s not a ton of reliable data to determine its efficacy when used in this way.
 Although there are some studies that show dramatic improvement, others have reviewed the data and found a high likelihood of bias in these studies.

 As with most treatments, results vary from woman to woman.
 Plenty of women claim it’s the holy grail of acne healing and others don’t experience much improvement.
 Some develop headaches or other side effects that make using the medication unbearable.